patricklyz/icebreaker-generator/README.md

-# icebreaker-generator website❄️🧊
+# icebreaker-generator website❄️
+#the link for the website is : https://patricklyz.github.io/icebreaker-generator/
-A website that allows users can click a button to get a random, thought-provoking, or fun question to start a conversation.
+This is a website that allows users can click a button to get a random, thought-provoking, or fun question to start a conversation.
 Users can type their responses to the questions in a reply bar.

 The website analyzes the response and provides a dynamic reply: